Vancouver School Board

-The Vancouver School Board (VSB; officially School District 39 Vancouver) is a school district based in Vancouver, British Columbia, Canada.
-A board of nine trustees normally manages this district that serves the city of Vancouver and the University Endowment Lands.
+The Vancouver School Board (VSB), officially the Board of Education of School District No. 39 (Vancouver), is a school district based in Vancouver, British Columbia, Canada.
+A board of nine elected trustees governs this school district that serves the city of Vancouver and the University Endowment Lands.

-Board of Education
+Board of education

 The Vancouver Board of Education is composed of nine elected trustees and a student trustee.
 Trustees of the Vancouver School Board are elected under an at-large system.

 Since 2022

 As of November 2022, the trustees of the Vancouver School Board, listed by number of votes received during the 2022 Vancouver municipal election, are:

 2018–2022

 As of November 2018, the trustees of the Vancouver School Board, listed by number of votes received during the 2018 Vancouver municipal election, are:

 2017–2018

 All positions on the school board were vacated on October 17, 2016, when the elected board was removed by provincial Education Minister Mike Bernier for failing to pass a balanced budget.
 A by-election was held on October 14, 2017, for all trustee seats.
 The trustees elected during that by-election, listed by number of votes received, were: